Megan-dz/Wild_Haven_Donation_Management_System-WWF/docs/architecture.md

 ## 5. Architecture Components

+Each architectural layer maps to a specific responsibility within the system.
+The table below expands on each component and what it is expected to handle.

 | Component | Responsibility |
 |---|---|
 | **Presentation layer** | Responsive web pages, navigation, donation controls, content sections, cards, FAQ accordions, buttons, and calls to action. |